hayart/SpringMockitoMapstruct/README.md

  Mockito,
  Mapstruct,
  Lombok
- The Database part use H2 in memory DB, BTW it's not big deal to switch in other Database like Postgrase, in my other project you can find Dockerized Postgrate.
+ The Database part use H2 in memory DB.